June 14, 2022

 - Trip Start: 29,093

 Well, how cool was that?
-I have just completed the longest trip yet on the motorcycle, and it was excellent.
+I have just completed the longest trip yet on the motorcycle, and it was brilliant—exactly why I started riding.
 In just over a week, I have visited six states, added a couple of vita lines, caught up with an old friend, became a better motorcyclist, and returned without incident.
 No, motorcycling is not convenient, but it is still the best way to experience travel.
 Indeed, most of what is rewarding in life is not convenient or without risk, and I am a better person because of this journey.

 The weather forecast has a heat advisory for Macon after 12:00.
 Knowing that, I got up about 05:30 and packed up the BMW R 1200 GS.
 After two cups of Hampton Inn’s finest joe, I was on my way shortly after 07:00 to try to beat the heat.